RTIInternational/comprehensive-model-schema/docs/schema-formConfig.md

 [relevant USFS docs](https://github.com/usds/us-forms-system/blob/master/docs/building-a-form/common-patterns-for-building-forms.md#conditionally-hiding-a-group-of-fields)

+for multiple conditional fields to return to a single property key without name conflicts add the "opt-[uniqueId]--" prefix in addition to the conditional logic described in the USFS docs to each of the conditional fields, followed by the key they should resolve to.
+For example, top-level properties "opt-1--foo", "opt-2--foo", "opt-3--foo" will all resolve to a "foo" property in the output schema

 ### Separating schema from `ui:schema`

 Because the UI contains information not relevant to the simulation, certain properties (always prefaced by `ui:`) should be included in the schema.
 These `ui:` configurations in the schema are diverted at the page level into their own `ui:schema` in the formConfig, which mirrors the `schema` for that page.